symfony/symfony-docs/setup/built_in_web_server.rst

 Stopping the Server
 -------------------

-When you finish your work, you can simply stop the web server by using the ``server:stop``
+When you finish your work, you can stop the web server with the following command:
-command:

 .. code-block:: terminal